 Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 For instance, there’s a day and night difference between the stuff you see on a purpose-built dune buggy and your run-of-the-mill 4×4 truck.
+They’re both designed to explore the road less traveled but with varying degrees of proficiency.

 In this article, we’ll go over the basics of off-road suspension and shed some light on some of the most popular designs you’ll come across.